-31. Notices of Motion shall be submitted to the Business Convener and may consist of amendments to a proposed deliverance, motion, or amendment of which due notice has been given.
-Notices of Motion shall be circulated to Assembly members at least one sederunt before the matter to which it is related is before the Assembly.
+31. Notices of Motion shall be written and handed to the Business Convener at least one sederunt before the matter to which it is related is before the Assembly.
+Amendments to a proposed deliverance, motion or amendment of which due notice has been given, shall be printed and circulated.